protacticus/episki/README.md

 ------------

 First, install the [Symfony Installer](https://github.com/symfony/symfony-installer) if you haven't already.
-Then, install the Symfony Demo Application executing this command anywhere in your system:
+Then, install the clone the repository to your machine:

 ```bash
 $ git clone https://github.com/episki/episki